BuildForSDG/team-013-Backend/README.md

 `src/index.js` is the entry to the project and source code should go into the `src` folder.

+Run `yarn dev` or `npm run dev` to start the development server.

 All tests should be written in the `__tests__' folder.
 There's a sample in there.

 This starter uses [Parcel](https://parceljs.org/getting_started.html) as the bundler.
-It is much simpler that WebPack and the others
+It is much simpler that WebPack and the others.

+A `docker-compose.yml` file is included which installs and configure mongodb with persistent storage to help speed up development process.
+Make sure you have docker installed on your system and running.
+Then navigate to location of the docker-compose.yml file and run:

+`docker-compose up`

+When you are done developing/testing you can run:

+`docker-compose down`

+This would shutdown the system.

 #### Hints